What is asbestos?

 - Significant weight loss

-What kinds of tests might my doctor order?
+What kinds of tests for asbestos-related disease might my doctor order?

 If I suspect I have asbestos materials in my home, what should I do?